Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Reed Warbler.

-Six records, probably breeding irregularly from 2016, though easily overlooked.
-Total records consist of one bird in reeds in the open flood forest for a few days in early September 2015, a territorial singing bird from 2 June 2016, one singing on 9 May 2020 and a singing bird from 22 May 2022 through to June, this attracting a mate.
-One passage bird also on 27 August 2022 and fledged young on 7 August 2023.
+Several records, probably breeding irregularly from 2016, though easily overlooked.
+Records consist of one bird in reeds in the open flood forest for a few days in early September 2015, a territorial singing bird from 2 June 2016, one singing on 9 May 2020 and a singing bird from 22 May 2022 through to June, this attracting a mate.
+Also one passage bird also on 27 August 2022 and fledged young on 7 August 2023.
+In 2024, one singing bird on 18 May, a separate territorial bird from 25 May and an autumn individual on 14 September.

 Marsh Warbler.

-Fairly common in summer, birds arriving in late May.
-Breeding along a drainage ditch and in rank vegetation in the meadows, the typical population is one to two pairs.
+Fairly common in summer, birds arriving in late May, eg 23 May 2024.
+Breeding along drainage ditches and in rank vegetation in the meadows, the typical population is one to two pairs.

 Icterine Warbler.